Danish cyclist Jonas Vingegaard wins his first Tour de France title - KTVZ

 Geraint Thomas, the 2018 Tour champion, completed the podium in this year’s three-week race.

-Vingegaard, winner of stages 11 and 18, is the second Dane to wear the yellow jersey, cycling’s most coveted prize.
+Vingegaard wrestled the lead and the yellow jersey from the Slovenian at Stage 11, with a scintillating attack earning Vingegaard his first-ever stage win.

+Disaster struck at the 15th stage when Vingegaard was involved in a crash, with Pogacar adding another win two stages later, but the Dane responded emphatically with his second victory at Stage 18 to extend his lead to almost three and a half minutes.

-Team Jumbo-Visma earns its first Tour championship, winning an impressive six stages.
+Vingegaard’s victory also earned Team Jumbo-Visma its first Tour championship, winning an impressive six stages.

 The-CNN-Wire